streamdao/stream-pay-pos/core/README.md

 ![web app to browser wallet diagram](./dapp-web-wallet-flow.png)

-With a Fyfy Pay button, you could integrate an embeddable payment button that can be added to your existing app.
+With a StreamPay button, you could integrate an embeddable payment button that can be added to your existing app.

 ### Mobile app to mobile wallet